-(In thousands) 2011 2010
+(In thousands) 2012 2011

-Raw materials \$ 16,900 \$ 13,058
+Raw materials \$ 19,138 \$ 16,900

-Work in process Finished goods 18,907 213,851 11,522 144,904
+Work in process 13,052 18,907

+Finished goods 219,015 213,851

-\$ 249,658 \$ 169,484
+\$ 251,205 \$ 249,658

-Inventories are recorded net of reserves for obsolete inventory of \$30.7 million and \$32.5 million as of May 31, 2011 and 2010, respectively.
+Inventories are recorded net of reserves for obsolete inventory of \$29.4 million and \$30.7 million as of May 31, 2012 and 2011, respectively.
+The inventory obsolescence reserve is determined by specific identification, as well as an estimate based on the company's historical rates of obsolescence.

 Uniforms and other rental items in service.
 These items are valued at cost less amortization, calculated using the straight-line method.
 Uniforms in service (other than cleanroom and flame resistant clothing) are amortized over their useful life of 18 months.
-Other rental items, including shop towels, mats, mops, cleanroom garments, flame resistant clothing, linens and restroom dispensers, are amortized over their useful lives which range from 8 to 48 months.
+Other rental items, including shop towels, mats, mops, cleanroom garments, flame resistant clothing, linens and restroom dispensers, are amortized over their useful lives, which range from 8 to 48 months.
+The amortization rates used are based on industry experience, Cintas' specific experience and wear tests performed by Cintas.
+These factors are critical to determining the amount of in service inventory that is presented in the consolidated financial statements.